How To Increase Testosterone Levels Naturally

 Estrogen is the hormone responsible for development of female body characteristics.

-When you have too much of this hormone relative to testosterone, you will normally start to loose the expression of some of your male traits, and increase the expression of your female traits.
+When you have too much of this hormone relative to testosterone, you will normally start to lose the expression of some of your male traits, and increase the expression of your female traits.

 And one of the first signs of too much estrogen relative to testosterone is increased breasts in men.